-The Barefoot Blogger’s recent trip to Carcassonne July 14th was the second time I’ve visited the medieval city in the south of France.
+The Barefoot Blogger’s recent trip to Carcassonne on July 14th was the second time I’ve visited the medieval city in south France.
 Once was with mon fils in November.
-This time, I saw it in the summer through the eyes of McKenna, my 10-year old guest.
+This time, I saw it in the summer through the eyes of McKenna, my 10-year-old guest.

 And yes … there was a party going on!

 The night this picture was taken, we had just arrived in town by train after a day on the beach in Sete.